opsone-ch/documentation/mailserver.rst

 Subaddressing
 ~~~~~~~~~~~~~

 Mialcow support email tagging trough a plus indicator.
-The user `john@customerdomain.tld` will also receiver email for `john+facebook@customerdomain.tld` or `john+support@customerdomain.tld` or so on.
+The user `john@example.com` will also receiver email for `john+facebook@example.com` or `john+support@example.com` or so on.
 Thins option can be configured in the Mailcow user-settings.

-1. open mail.yourbrandedmaildomain.tld and login to mailcow with your mailbox user (not as administrator)
+1. open mail.example.com and login to mailcow with your mailbox user (not as administrator)
 2. her you can set "Set handling for tagged mail" to "In Subfolder" or "In subject"

 * In subfolder: a new subfolder named after the tag will be created below INBOX ("INBOX/facebook").